 5.4.
-Assessment Criterion 4.
-Overall Value and Risk of the Project (non-weighted)
+Assessment Criterion 4 - Overall Value and Risk of the Project (non-weighted)

-Overall Value and Risk is the extent to which the project's research outputs will meaningfully contribute to the objective and intended outcomes of the grant opportunity, the Research Data Infrastructure Initiative, and the MRFF more broadly.
+Overall Value and Risk is the extent to which the project's research outputs will meaningfully contribute to the objective/s and intended outcomes of the grant opportunity, the TTRA Research Plan, the Initiative, and the MRFF more broadly.
 Your response to this criterion will consist of your Measures of Success statement, proposed budget, and risk management plan submitted with your application.